OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 ### Test Step fields synchronization and Test Steps subfields

-* The user should map the 'Test Steps' field to synchronize test steps using OpsHub Integration Manager.
+* The user should map the 'Test Steps' field to synchronize test steps using space.vars.SITENAME.
 * The Test Steps entity in Windchill RV&S has multiple fields.
 However, the user can choose to map any number of fields he/she wants by mentioning those fields in advance mapping as shown in the templates below.

 ## Mapping for Test Steps field